(CVS, Chorionic Villus Biopsy)

 Severe abdominal pain and/or cramping

-If a transabdominal procedure was performed, check the bandaged needle site on your abdomen for any bleeding or drainage of fluid.
+If a transabdominal procedure was performed, check the bandaged needle site on your belly for any bleeding or drainage of fluid.

-The content provided here is for informational purposes only, and was not designed to diagnose or treat a health problem or disease, or replace the professional medical advice you receive from your doctor.
-Please consult your doctor with any questions or concerns you may have regarding your condition.
+The content provided here is for informational purposes only, and was not designed to diagnose or treat a health problem or disease, or replace the professional medical advice you receive from your healthcare provider.
+Please talk with your healthcare provider with any questions or concerns you may have regarding your condition.

 American College of Obstetricians and Gynecologists